 PCF welcomes grant applications from qualified organizations serving the Pasadena, Altadena, and Sierra Madre area.
 The purpose of the Capital Grant is to make a significant contribution towards a tangible and enduring (useful life of at least 3-5 years) capital need.
 Funding is not available on a retroactive or reimbursement basis.
 We encourage the use of Pasadena area vendors when appropriate.

 Deadline for Applications — Application will be made available on May 6, 2019.
-The deadline for 2018 Capital Grant applications is Friday, February 9, 2018 at 3 p.m.
+The deadline for 2019 Capital Grant applications is Thursday, August 1, 2019.

 Grant Cycle — Any nonprofit awarded a Capital Grant is ineligible to apply the next year.
 Any applicant denied funding can reapply the next year.